kchomski/pip-manager/README.md

 │Checking the newest version for cssselect                                    │ └─────────────────────────────────────────────────────────────────────────────┘
 </pre>
-After a (hopefully) short while pip-manager will be ready for use:
+After a (hopefully) short while pip-manager will be ready to use:
 (don't worry - highlighted line should be white in your terminal, it's just how Markup works)
 <pre>
 <b>pip-manager v1.0.0 (python 2.7.12)</b>